cloudera/director-scripts/preloaded-ami-builder/README.md

 ### Internal scripts

-To perform more work beyond what the included provisioning scripts do, you can place your own scripts under scripts/provisioning/internal.
-Each script there is copied up to /tmp on the Packer build instance and executed, in no specific order, immediately after the instance is launched.
+To perform more work beyond what the included provisioning scripts do, you can place your own scripts and supporting files under scripts/provisioning/internal.
+Each file in that directory is copied up to /tmp on the Packer build instance, and then the scripts whose names match the pattern "internal*.sh" are executed, in arbitrary order.
+Internal scripts are run before any other scripts in the AMI generation process.

 Use an internal script as a hook for necessary custom work.
 For example, say you need to add lines to /etc/hosts to allow resolution of particular DNS names.
-An internal script can perform that work.
+An internal script can take care of that.

     #!/usr/bin/env bash
     getent ahosts customhost.mydomain.example || \